docs

 ** Windows **

-First, select the cloud disk in the disk manager, right-click and choose "Offline"
+First select the cloud disk in the disk manager, right-click and select "Offline".

-Then select the cloud disk in the device manager, right-click and select "Uninstall".
+Then select the cloud hard disk in the device manager, right-click and select "Unmount".

 Disk Snapshot

-Disk Snapshot Service (USnap) is a service that provides the ability to create snapshots for all series of cloud disk data disks (General/SSD/RSSD) based on Data Ark CDP technology.
-A snapshot is a convenient and efficient means of data disaster recovery, commonly used for data backup, custom image creation, and application disaster recovery.
+Disk Snapshot Service (USnap) provides the ability to create snapshots for all series of cloud hard disk data disks (ordinary / SSD / RSSD) based on CDP technology.
+The snapshot is a convenient and efficient data disaster recovery method, which is commonly used for data backup, making custom images, application disaster recovery, etc.

 • Company